sdss/sdssmeeting.github.io/travel_accomodation.md

 ## Getting to Las Cruces from ELP

 We recommend the [Las Cruces Shuttle](https://www.lascrucesshuttle.com/) service for transportation from/to the airport.
 Attendees should book their shuttle as soon as possible after booking flights.
-The shuttle will run at least 9 trips on Sunday, June 2nd, but can possibly run a few more according to demand
+The shuttle will run at least 9 trips on Sunday, June 2nd, but can possibly run a few more according to demand.

 The El Paso airport contains a full suite of rental car options, and carpooling is strongly encouraged if attendees opt for this mode of transport.